April 30, 2026

 Account 2 — Personal Checking: Owner’s draw deposits here.
 Personal expenses pay from here.
 This is your salary — the number that reflects what your freelance work actually nets you personally.

 Account 3 — Tax Savings: Transfer 25–30% of every client payment here immediately.
-Don't touch it until quarterly estimated payments or annual filing.
+Do not touch it until quarterly estimated payments or annual filing.
 This account is a firewall — tax money goes in, gets ignored, comes out only for taxes.

 The tax account is not optional for most freelancers.
 Those who skip it often spend what should be tax reserves, then face a cash crisis when quarterly payments come due.
 The separate account makes that structurally harder to do accidentally.